jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 Problem
 =======
 When mapping collected data to a world map, using the Basemap package within matplotlib, there are several disadvantages.
 Having a fair understanding of Python is necessary, and the code must be changed each time a figure is produced.
 Depending on how many data points are being mapped, what projection is being used, and the detail of the map this process can take several minutes.
+Also matplotlib is highly dependant on multiple packages and is not very user friendly.

+#####Why does it matter?

 Matplotlib method
 =================